Broad-Based Black Economic Empowerment Act (B-BBEE Act)

 ocds-9t57fa-157488

-The city of cape town invites proposals for the sale and development of land parcels (erven 168872, 108958, and a portion of erf 168871) located at the corner of kromboom road and seventh avenue, rondebosch-east.
-The tender targets developers capable of delivering mixed-use residential projects, including affordable housing, with a focus on urban design, financial feasibility, and community value.
+The city of cape town invites proposals for the sale and development of three land parcels (erven 168872, 108958, and a portion of erf 168871) located at the corner of kromboom road and seventh avenue, rondebosch-east.
+This tender targets developers capable of delivering a mixed-use residential project, including affordable housing, with a focus on urban design, financial feasibility, and community value.

 Date & Time